Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/README.md

     1. Swagger PR CI creates a PR for generated SDK, and you can find it in comment `[Swagger Generation Artifacts]->[sdk-repository-name]->[Preview SDK changes]`.
 For example: `[Swagger Generation Artifacts]->[azure-sdk-for-js]->[Preview SDK changes]`.
     2. About what manual changes you need to do, please refer to [Next Steps After Generating Codes](./next-steps-after-generating-codes.md).
 11. Create a PR to sdk repository and ask SDK owner to review it.

+## FAQ
+1. I don't have permission to create branch in sdk repository.
+Who can I ask for help?

+    __Answer__: Please ask sdk owners for help.
+SDK owner list:
+   1. .Net: chunyu3, pshao25, fengzhou-msft.
+   2. Java: weidongxu-microsoft, haolingdong-msft
+   3. Python: msyyc, changlong-liu
+   4. JS: qiaozha, MaryGao

+2. What should I do when I encounter error in generating SDK in swagger PR CI pipeline?

+    __Answer__: Please check the comment [Swagger Generation Artifacts] and the error message of failed pipeline.
+If you find the error messages ask you to fix `autorest.md`/`README.md`/swagger, please fix it.
+If you cannot understand error message, please ask sdk owners for help.